Last updated on August 24th, 2022 at 11:54 am

 Daytrip or city touring

-The smallest rucksacks are usually 1-6 litre capacity.
+The smallest rucksacks for camping are usually 1-6 litre capacity.
 These hold a few essentials: water, snacks or lunch, a compact camera, guidebook and a light jacket making them ideal for short day outings.

 They easily double as sacks for school or work when you’re not on the trails.
 Because they feature the same comfortable two-shoulder fit of larger sacks, they are an excellent option for city touring where a handbag is too awkward or cumbersome.

 If you have been mapping out the trail to the “secret” waterfall for a fun-filled all day adventure, you’ll want to use a rucksack that is in the 10-30 litre capacity range.
 They easily hold everything you’ll need including extra layers of clothing, picnic supplies, a towel, and even a DSLR camera.
 Of course, the rucksacks for camping are only one part of the typical camping equipment checklist.
 But for now – back to the rucksacks.

 The 30-50 litre range is ideal for most hikers for 1-2 nights.
 If you love the latest, greatest, and lightest gadgets, and are judicial with packing and space planning, it’s quite possible to extend the use of this rucksack to 4 days.
 If you are new to multi-day hiking trips, however, opt for a larger sack.
 Traveling “ultra-light” as it is known takes a bit of knowledge of what you’ll need and where you are able to cut weight and bulk.

 The pro to learning to pack within a smaller sack is lighter weight on your back that which naturally takes less energy to cart around throughout the day, leaving more energy to enjoy your destination.